 Which to use: Juvederm or Restylane?

 This is not as easy to answer as for the Botox/Dysport case.
 Partly this is because there are many versions of each, designed for different things.
-It was interesting to read the comments from people who actually administer the injections.
+It was interesting to read the comments from people who administer the injections.
 They were often contradictory.
 I concluded that injectors often preferred the product they knew best.
-I think there is probably very little difference between the result of an expertly administered Juvederm injection and an expertly administered Restylane injection.
+There is probably very little difference between the result of an expertly administered Juvederm injection and an expertly administered Restylane injection.
 So I think the most important thing is to go with the one that the injector understands the best and is most comfortable with.
 I think this way you are more likely to have a good result.

 The Most Important Thing.